-Doig River First Nation is governed by a Chief and three Councilors.
-Every two years a band council election is held at Doig River according to the Indian Act and the Indian Band Election Regulations.
-The current term of office is November 2021 to November 2023.
+Doig River First Nation is governed by one Chief and three Councillors.
+Band council elections are held every two years in accordance with the Indian Act and the Indian Band Election Regulations.

 Council

-Band Council elections are administered by one of our managers, Terre Walton, who is trained and approved by Indigenous Services Canada as an electoral and ratification officer for First Nations.
+Band Council elections are administered by an approved Indigenous Services Canada electoral officer for First Nations

 You can find out more information on leadership selection for First Nations under the Indian Act here.